This post may contain affiliate links. Please see my disclosure policy for details.

 If you fancy a venture on the magnificent Mekong river, you can grab a boat ride from central to the Pak Ou caves.

 There are tours which run each morning, so make sure you research the times or you’ll need to rent a private charter after that (you can always group up with fellow travellers who missed the boat too).

-On your journey you’ll be taken to local Laos villages selling their handicrafts, or you can try some rice wine or Laos Laos Whiskey from the vendors there (you’ll know which ones which as all the whisky bottles have snakes in).
+On your journey, you’ll be taken to local Laos villages selling their handicrafts, or you can try some rice wine or Laos Laos Whiskey from the vendors there (you’ll know which ones which like all the whisky bottles have snakes in).

 3. See the monks at dawn in Luang Prabang